10 Minutes (Lee Hyori song)

-"10 Minutes" is the debut single by South Korean singer Lee Hyori from her debut studio album Stylish...E, which was released through DSP Media and CJ E&M on August 13, 2003.
-A hip hop and dance number, "10 Minutes" was written by MayBee with production handled by Kim Do-hyun.
+"10 Minutes" is the debut single by South Korean recording artist Lee Hyori.
+It is taken from her debut studio album Stylish..., which was released through DSP Media and CJ E&M on August 13, 2003.
+A R&B and hip hop number, "10 Minutes" was written by MayBee with production handled by Kim Do-hyun.
 Following its release, the song became a commercial hit in South Korea and spurred numerous musical and fashion trends at the time—its popularity gave way to what domestic media dubbed as the "Hyori Syndrome".

 The accompanying music video for "10 Minutes" was directed by Seo Hyun-seung; it was initially banned from broadcast by SBS, which judged its choreography to be too erotic.
 Lee promoted the song with live performances on various South Korean music programs throughout August and September, including Music Camp and Inkigayo.
 The song received multiple accolades at year-end award shows, including Most Popular Music Video at the 2003 Mnet Music Video Festival and the Grand Prize at the annual KBS Music Awards.

-Background
+Background and composition

-Well known in South Korea as a member of girl group Fin.K.L managed under DSP Media, the group released their last studio album Eternity in March 2002; the record peaked at number two on the MIAK monthly albums chart and sold over 250,000 copies.
+Lee Hyori became well known in South Korea as a member of girl group Fin.K.L, who debuted in 1998 under DSP Media.
+The group released their final studio album, Forever, in March 2002.
+The album reached number two on the MIAK monthly album chart and sold over 250,000 copies.
 Beginning in 2003, the members began exploring individual activities, thus putting group activities in a temporary hiatus.
-Lee Hyori embarked on a solo career with the release of her debut studio album Stylish...E, which spawned the lead single "10 Minutes".
+Lee Hyori embarked on a solo career with the release of her debut studio album Stylish..., which spawned the lead single "10 Minutes".

-Written by musician and lyricist MayBee with production handled by Kim Do-hyun, the track is primarily a hip hop and dance number that lyrically conveys how Lee can seduce a man in ten minutes.
+"10 Minutes" is a hip hop-inspired dance-pop song, written by MayBee and composed by Kim Do-hyun.
+Im Jin-mo of IZM wrote that the song had a "sensuous rhythm", while Rolling Stone compared it to the music of Aaliyah and Jennifer Lopez, describing it as "groovy, synth-fueled R&B-pop".
+Lyrically, it depicts the singer seducing a man who already has a partner, asserting that she can make him hers in 10 minutes.
+The lyrics were originally for a song by hip hop group People Crew, but were instead given to Lee Hyori.

 Promotion

 Music video

-The accompanying music video was directed by Seo Hyun-seung, who would later become a major director for artists under YG Entertainment.
-Upon the release of the video, however, television network SBS banned it from public broadcast due to dance moves resembling that of sex, which SBS judged inappropriate for television.
+The accompanying music video was directed by Seo Hyun-seung, and shows Lee attracting a man who eventually leaves the woman he is interested in for the singer.
+The singer H appeared as the man whom Lee Hyori seduces, while Epik High also made a brief cameo.
+Upon the video's release, television network SBS banned it from public broadcast due to dance moves resembling sex, which SBS judged inappropriate for television.
 A re-edited version of the video with the scenes removed was soon sent to the network and was made available for broadcast.
-Nevertheless, the video was well received—in an internet survey ranking the 100 best Korean music videos conducted by MTV Korea in July 2004, "10 Minutes" ranked at number three.
+The video was well received—in an internet survey ranking the 100 best Korean music videos conducted by MTV Korea in July 2004, "10 Minutes" ranked at number three.